 We may also share Marketing Information with third-party service providers (e.g., data storage and processing facilities or modeling vendors) in order for those service providers to perform business functions for Oracle or on behalf of Oracle customers.
 When Oracle shares your information with third party service providers, we require them to use Marketing Information only for the purpose of providing services to us and to implement security controls to maintain the confidentiality of that information.

-Oracle may use or disclose Marketing Information as we believe to be necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our affiliates; (f) to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.
+Oracle may use or disclose Marketing Information as we believe to be necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residencee, for national security and/or law enforcement purposes; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our affiliates; (f) to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.

 Additionally, in the event of a reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings), we may transfer Marketing Information to the relevant third party.

-Oracle sets Marketing Information collected for interest-based advertising to expire within six months from the date it is collected.
-For example, if you last browsed an applicable travel website for airline tickets to Hawaii on January 1, your membership in Oracle's "Travel to Hawaii" interest segment would expire from your profile by July 1.
-However, Oracle may retain this information for other purposes, including aggregated research and development and aggregated analytics.
+Oracle sets Marketing Information collected for interest-based advertising to expire within 180 days from the date it is collected.
+For example, if you last browsed an applicable travel website for airline tickets to Hawaii on January 1, your membership in Oracle’s “Travel to Hawaii” interest segment would expire from your profile by July 1.
+On an occasional basis, Oracle may permit some OMC/ODC customers to retain Marketing Information for up to 36 months for limited purposes such as seasonal or cyclical interest-based advertising campaigns or internal analytics and model development; such customers are required to delete this Marketing Information at the end of the agreed time period.

 Oracle maintains a consumer tool called the BlueKai Registry, which allows you to view all third-party Interest Data in the Oracle Audience Data Marketplace that is applicable to the computer that views the registry.
 Within the BlueKai Registry, you may remove individual interest segments at your sole discretion.
 Keep in mind that the Interest Data you see within the registry is information from the profile associated with the specific browser, computer or device that you are visiting it with.
 Unless Oracle has linked browsers, computers or devices into a common profile (as described in the "cross-device/cross-context" section above), you may see different segments when viewing the registry from a different browser, computer or device.